 Urban Doctoral Fellows Coordinator

-Stephen Baker is a Researcher at Chapin Hall.
-His work concentrates on community-based and systemic service responses in youth, education, and development.
+Stephen is Senior Research & Evaluation Scientist at Outlier Research and Evaluation at UChicago STEM.
+His work concentrates on community-based and systemic service responses for youth, education, and community development.
 Dr. Baker was project director of a multi-year implementation and outcome evaluation of the Community Partnership for Protecting Children Initiative.
 He also served as project director for the multi-year evaluation of the Children, Youth, and Families Initiative, a project for integrating developmental and specialized services in Chicago neighborhoods.
 His most recent work has focused on school-centered youth- and community-development and systemic quality improvement systems for afterschool programs.
 He has served as an instructor for undergraduate and graduate classes at the University of Chicago, including courses on the history of social welfare, data for management and analysis, and research and evaluation.
-He earned his B.A. from Cornell University, and holds an M.A. and Ph.D. from the School of Social Services Administration at the University of Chicago, where his dissertation focused on the decision-making processes of public child welfare caseworkers implementing family team meetings.
+He earned his B.A. from Cornell University, and holds an M.A. and Ph.D. from the School of Social Services Administration at the University of Chicago.

 Executive Director, Mansueto Institute